jiajunlu/django-copyblock/README.md

     COPYBLOCK_CACHE=False

+To use the Python Markdown extensions, add extension in the settings file.

+    COPYBLOCK_MARKDOWN_EXT=['fenced_code']

 ## Serving Copyblock Files

 Copyblock provides a simple app that will serve Markdown files in your COPYBLOCK_ROOT on the url endpoint of your choosing: